romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you enable GitHub Advanced Security features on GitHub Enterprise Server?
+Q: How can you enable GitHub Advanced Security features on GitHub Enterprise Server?
 <details><summary>Show the answer</summary><p>

 - **In the Security tab of the Site admin management console**